rticommunity/rticonnextdds-examples/examples/connext_dds/lbediscovery_xml_app_creation/README.md

 endpoints.
 In order for remote endpoints to be discovered, LBED needs to know the RTPS object ID of a remote participant's entities before discovery initiates.

-If your application uses XML-Based Application Creation, you do not have to manually specify the RTPS object ID.
+If your application uses XML-Based Application Creation, however, you do not have to manually specify the RTPS object ID.
 In this unique case, LBED is able to automatically infer which RTPS object ID Connext will assign to each endpoint.

 ## Example description